ted341/nchc_internship/README.md

 - **Tasks:** mainly 3D data visualization
 - **Tools:** Open Inventor SDK 9.8, Visual Studio 2017
 ## Motivation
-- To explore the potential and performance of Open Inventor SDK.
+- To explore the functionalities and performance of Open Inventor SDK.
-- To employ it in 3D data visualization by building a simple interface.
+- To employ it in 3D data visualization by building an interactive interface.
 - To learn rendering basics in CG and familiarize with the API.
 ## Breakdown
 ### Phase 0: Familiarize with Open Inventor